FightlolYes/logorbit/README.md

-# This project is still work in progress
+# This project is still under heavy development

-# LogOrbit 1.0.0
+# LogOrbit 1.1.0

 **LogOrbit** is a simple and lightweight logging library for Node.JS applications.
 It provides an effortless way to log various types of information, from errors to debug messages, with minimal setup.